Hierve el Agua, Oaxaca, Mexico: What to pack, what to wear, and when to go [2024]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. It's important that you choose the correct type.
-The vast majority of adapters on sale are simply plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Be careful to choose the right type.
+A lot of adapters that you can buy are simply plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most places.

 What to do in Hierve el Agua, Oaxaca, Mexico